Buddhist vegetarianism: Japanese traditions

 Japan initially received Chinese Buddhism in the 6th century.
 In 675, Emperor Tenmu issued an edict prohibiting eating the meat of cows, horses, dogs, monkeys, and roosters, as recorded in the Nihon Shoki.
 Tenmu was a strong proponent of Buddhism, and these views were bolstered by Shinto perspectives that reviewed blood and dead bodies as impure (Japanese: 穢れ kegare) and to be avoided.
-These shared ideas bolstered the stigma against occupations related to processing dead animals, such as tanning and slaughtering, and the hereditary groups linked to them, the burakumin.
-For centuries, people in this eta (穢多, lit. "an abundance of defilement") were the only ones who consumed meat openly, which contributed to the views of their uncleanliness and marginalized social status.
 Despite this, animal products remained in the Japanese diet long after the 675 edict.
 References to hunting and eating deer and wild boar continued throughout the ancient and medieval period into the 16th century as an occasional part of the diet for all but those in the poorer agrarian classes.
 The court nobles also ate red meat occasionally, despite being obliged to follow Buddhist principles closely, although it was viewed as inferior to eating fish and birds.

 Around the 9th century, two Japanese monks (Kūkai and Saichō), introduced Vajrayana Buddhism into Japan, and this soon became the dominant Buddhism among the nobility.
 In particular, Saichō, who founded the Tendai sect of Japanese Buddhism, reduced the number of vinaya code to 66. (円戒 yuán jiè) During the 12th century, a number of monks from Tendai sects founded new schools (Zen, Pure Land Buddhism) and de-emphasised vegetarianism.
 Nichiren Buddhism today likewise deemphasises vegetarianism.
 Zen does tend generally to look favourably upon vegetarianism.
 Shingon Buddhism, founded by Kūkai, recommends vegetarianism and requires it at certain times, but it is not always strictly required for monks and nuns.
 Buddhist vegetarianism (aka Shojin Ryori), also dictates Kinkunshoku (禁葷食) which is to not use meat as well as Gokun (五葷 5 vegetables from the allium family) in their cooking.

 In 1872 of the Meiji restoration, as part of the opening up of Japan to Western influence, Emperor Meiji lifted the ban on the consumption of red meat.
 The removal of the ban encountered resistance and in one notable response, ten monks attempted to break into the Imperial Palace.
 The monks asserted that due to foreign influence, large numbers of Japanese had begun eating meat and that this was "destroying the soul of the Japanese people."
 Several of the monks were killed during the break-in attempt, and the remainder were arrested.